 I am up late the night before the April first executive meeting writing a phony investigative hit piece about the Williams sisters trading grades for cash at our college.
 I backward engineer the Miami Herald’s web front page and place my story and photos into it.

 I was a darn good web designer in my prime, and a good news copywriter.

 I plant my doctored story on the President’s computer in his office, pulling it up on his Internet Explorer (from floppy disk – remember those?).
 There it is, headline news.

-Well, only one other member of the executive team is in on it, but she has not seen the article or page yet.
+Only one other member of the executive team is in on it, but she has not seen the article or page yet.
 I quickly report to my colleagues that we have a public relations crisis at hand, and I invite them into the President’s office to read the news.
 They rush out and and soon crowd around the President’s monitor.